 Martin Randall Travel donates to Beyond Carbon, a travel industry scheme that contributes to development projects that encourage carbon savings.

-Our recent donations to the Alba Forest Solar Energy Project contributed to the purchase, transportation and installation of four solar panels in the Porto-Palermo eco-tourist village in Llogara National Park in Tirana, Albania, resulting in a 25% decrease in the production of carbon gas emissions.
+From 2014 to 2015 our donations to the Alba Forest Solar Energy Project contributed to the purchase, transportation and installation of a further four solar panels and solar water heaters in tourism settlements within the Dajti, Thethi and Valbona National Parks.
+In the previous year, the organisation’s work – also supported by MRT – has resulted in a 25% decrease in the production of carbon gas emissions.

 Further funding will enable restaurants, hotels and activity centres in the region to install solar water heaters and energy panels to replace coal, gas and electricity usage.